 Contact Paul Davis for all your property damage needs.
 (540) 981-1882

-- Obviously, it is extremely important to make sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to assure them that you are safe.
+- Of course, it’s extremely important to make sure you and your family (and don’t forget pets) are secure and that you contact your friends and relatives to assure them that you are safe.

 Water Damage Tips

-- Be Safe: A water event can present a lot of potential safety hazards to residents.
+- Be Safe: Water events can present many possible safety hazards to residents.
 The potential for slips, falls and electric shock are very real.
 Also, items soaked with water can be very heavy.
-Only perform tasks that can be done safely.
+Only handle tasks that can be done so safely.

-- Electrical: Turn off the power to affected rooms of the home.
-Never operate your TV or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Be sure to turn off the power to affected areas of the home.
+Never operate the television or other electrical appliances while you are standing on wet floors or carpets.

-- Air Conditioning: Turn on your air conditioner to aid in drying during the summer or in regions with more humidity.
+- Air Conditioning: Turn your air conditioner on to speed up drying in the summer or in regions with more humidity.

 - Carpeting: Blot wet carpet with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

-- Clothing/Fabrics: Move wet items to dry areas.
-Do not allow draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Move wet items to a dry place.
+Don’t allow draperies to stay in contact with wet floors or carpeting.

 - Furniture: Move lighter pieces off of the carpeting.
-Place plastic wrap or plastic bags beneath the legs of large furniture.
+Place plastic wrap or plastic bags under the legs of larger furniture.
 Wipe any extra water off of the furniture.

 Fire Damage Tips

 You have suffered a fire loss.
-While you are waiting for us to arrive, below are some helpful tips to help handle with the situation:
+While you are waiting for a member of the Paul Davis team to arrive, below are some suggestions to help handle with the situation:

-- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to put out the fire, and scrapes and cuts from exposed, sharp edges are very real.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the property safe.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from the water used to diffuse the fire, and scrapes and cuts from exposed, sharp edges are very real.
 Only perform tasks that can be done completely safely.

-- Appliances/Electronics: Do not use any stereo, TV or other electrical appliances until they have been checked by a professional.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Don’t any TV, stereo or electronic appliances until they have been inspected by a professional.
+If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Pets: Move any and all pets to a safe environment until your home has been fully cleaned and restored.
+- Pets: Relocate any and all pets to a clean environment until your home has been restored and cleaned.